 I’m proud of the buildings I have transformed using the skills I learned at UCS, and I’m proud of my books.
 Not just the words, but also the covers, the marketing, the branding, and the publicity.
 And of course, I’m proud of the reviews, just as I was proud of my Merit for the Zombie-Proof Housing presentation.

-There’s more information on the Battle Ground series at www.tallerbooks.com/battleground, and you’ll find a free prequel novella at https://freebook.tallerbooks.com.
+Here’s more information on the Battle Ground series, and you’ll find a free prequel novela here.
 I can’t show you the houses I’ve worked on, but I can share my books with you.
 Happy reading, and I hope my dystopia remains as fictional as my zombies!